neoforged/.github/primers/1.21.2/index.md

     - `setShader` now takes in the `CompiledShaderProgram`, or `ShaderProgram`
     - `clearShader` - Clears the current system shader.
     - `runAsFancy` is removed, handled internally by `LevelRenderer#getTransparencyChain`
+- `com.mojang.blaze3d.vertex.VertexBuffer#drawWithShader` will now noop when passing in a null `CompiledShaderProgram`
 - `net.minecraft.client.Minecraft#getShaderManager` - Returns the manager that loads all the shaders and post effects.
 - `net.minecract.client.renderer`
     - `EffectInstance` is removed, replaced by `CompiledShaderProgram` in most cases